miculan/shaping-anonymous-contact-tracing-data/README.md

 Now, a natural question arises: _can some sensible geographic information leak, even adopting strong anonymization techniques?_ In this project we will see that the answer is: _yes_.
 More precisely, we will see that from a (dense enough) set of anonymous contact trace data we can easily reconstruct quite precisely the geometric shape of the area from where the contact data come from.

-## Contact graphs
+## Proximity graphs
 The kind of datasets we consider are relations between users, or _points_, defined by their "contacts"; in the case of tracing apps, two points are related iff they have been close enough to exhange their anonymous tags.
-For instance, let us consider ten points randomly scattered on a 1000x1000 area, with a "contact radius" of 100:
+For instance, let us consider ten points randomly scattered on a 1000x1000 area, with a "proximity radius" of 100:

 ![ten points plot](https://github.com/miculan/shaping-anonymous-contact-tracing-data/blob/master/examples/tenpoints_plot.png)

-The corresponding relations can be represented as a undirected graph, which we call *contact graph*.
-We will use the common [dot notation](https://www.graphviz.org/doc/info/lang.html) for describing these graphs.
+The corresponding relations can be represented as a undirected graph, which we call *proximity graph*.
+We will describe these graphs using the common [dot notation](https://www.graphviz.org/doc/info/lang.html).
 Hence, the dot file corresponding to the map above is:
 ```
 graph G {
 layout = sfdp;